Relative ideals in homological categories, with an application to MV-algebras: Relative U -ideals

 a scalar multiplication

 and a multiplicative identity $(0,1)$.
-The ring $R$ is the initial algebra in $\UAss$, therefore, by \Cref{thm:main}, we get an equivalence of categories $\UAss/R\simeq \Ass$, it follows that $U$-ideals here are precisely the bilateral ideals of unital associative algebras. \end{Example} \begin{remark} The functor $F$ is not in conservative in general.
-A counterexample in the case of associative algebras is given in \cite{A}. \end{remark} \begin{Example}[Unitalisation of $C^*$-algebras] Let $\CStar$ denote the category of non-unital $C^*$-algebras, with ${}^*$-homomorphisms as arrows. $\CStar$ is a semi-abelian category (see \cite{GR}), moreover, if $\UCStar$ denotes the category of unital $C^*$-algebras, the forgetful functor $U\colon \UCStar\to \CStar$ admits a faithful conservative left adjoint $F$.
-For a $C^*$-algebra $A$, its unitalisation $F(A)$ underlies the complex vector space $A\oplus\mathbb{C}$, with multiplication as in \eqref{eq:multiplication2}, unit $(0,1)$ and involution
+The ring $R$ is the initial algebra in $\UAss$.
+Since condition \eqref{condition} holds, by Theorem \ref{thm:main}, we get an equivalence of categories $\UAss/R\simeq \Ass$, it follows that the $U$-ideals here are precisely the bilateral ideals of unital associative algebras. \end{example} \begin{remark} The functor $F$ is not conservative, in general.
+A counterexample in the case of associative algebras is given in \cite{A}. \end{remark} \begin{example}[Unitalization of $C^*$-algebras] Let $\CStar$ denote the category of non-unital $C^*$-algebras, with ${}^*$-homomorphisms as arrows. $\CStar$ is a semi-abelian category (see \cite{GR}), moreover, if $\UCStar$ denotes the category of unital $C^*$-algebras, the forgetful functor $U\colon \UCStar\to \CStar$ admits a faithful conservative left adjoint $F$.
+For a $C^*$-algebra $A$, its unitalization $F(A)$ underlies the complex vector space $A\oplus\mathbb{C}$, with multiplication as in \eqref{eq:multiplication2}, unit $(0,1)$ and involution

-where $\overline z$ is the complex conjugate of $z$. \Cref{thm:main} then establishes an equivalence of categories $\UCStar/\mathbb C\simeq\CStar$. \end{Example} \begin{Example} Recall that a Boolean ring is a commutative ring $R$ where all elements are idempotent.
+where $\overline z$ is the complex conjugate of $z$.
+Given that condition \eqref{condition} holds, Theorem \ref{thm:main} establishes an equivalence of categories $\UCStar/\mathbb C\simeq\CStar$. \end{example} \begin{example} Recall that a Boolean ring is a commutative ring $R$ where all elements are idempotent.
 Boolean algebras can be seen as Boolean rings with unit, with the operations translating in this way:

 Let us denote by $U\colon \BooAlg\to \BooRng$ the forgetful functor from Boolean algebras to Boolean rings, which is nothing but the restriction to $\BooAlg$ of the functor $U\colon \CRing\to \CRng$ recalled in the introduction.
 In fact, the left adjoint restricts, too.
-Since the category of Boolean rings is semi-abelian, \Cref{thm:main} applies and provides the equivalence of categories $\BooAlg/B_2\simeq\BooRng$, where $B_2=\{0,1\}$ is the initial Boolean algebra.
+Since the category of Boolean rings is semi-abelian and condition \eqref{condition} holds, Theorem \ref{thm:main} applies and provides the equivalence of categories $\BooAlg/B_2\simeq\BooRng$, where $B_2=\{0,1\}$ is the initial Boolean algebra.

-The next section is devoted to the study of a similar situation, stemming out algebraic logic, that involves MV-algebras instead of Boolean algebras. \end{Example}
+The next section is devoted to the study of a similar situation, stemming from algebraic logic, that involves MV-algebras instead of Boolean algebras. \end{example}